kailas-mantri/MovieTimes/README.md

          Database.

     1.3.
 Phone Authentication:
-         Contain the mobile Numver with a Constant CC (+91) IND, follows to OTP verification.
+         Contain the mobile Number with a Constant CC (+91) IND, follows with OTP verification.

     1.4.
 GoogleSign In:
          Google Account Sign In.